25 Ways on How to Accept A Breakup And Finally Move On

 15. Don’t ask your friends to check your ex

-Good job to stay out of social media, and there are no photos or texts left on your phone.
+Good job in staying out of social media, and there are no photos or texts left on your phone.
 Oh, wait, you have mutual friends.

 Don’t start with false hopes because this will only prevent you from breaking free and moving on.